shagu/pfUI-vanillaplus/README.md

 ## Changelog (Summary)

 **Hunter:**
-- Aimed and Multi Shot show the correct cast times and are affected by the Snap Shot talent
+- Aimed and Multi Shot show the correct cast times and are affected by the Snap Shot and Melee Specialization Talent
 - Hunters Mark shows correct debuff time and is correctly affected by Improved Hunters Mark talent
 - Concussive and Scatter Shot show correct (new) duration
 - Scorpid Sting and improved Scorpid Sting show correct duration